inasafe/inasafe-doc/docs/source/developer-docs/platform_osx.rst

 OSX you need to ensure that your environment is properly configured in order to find QGIS and its libraries.

-We have provided scripts that do this as :file:`runmake-osx.sh`, :file:`run-test-osx.sh` and :file:`run-env-osx.sh`.
+We have provided scripts that do this as :file:`run-make-osx.sh`, :file:`run-test-osx.sh` and :file:`run-env-osx.sh`.

 .. note:: These scripts may need some adjustment if you are using newer versions